 - Cornstarch – to thicken the broth

-Okay so whether you use your stovetop or your Instant Pot you’ll want to cook your ground beef and diced onions in the same pot you make your entire soup in.
-I personally leave the little bit of grease that is left over in the pot for added flavor but you can drain it, your choice.
+Whether you use your stovetop or your Instant Pot you’ll want to cook your ground beef and diced onions together.
+I personally leave the little bit of grease that is left over in the pot for added flavor but you can drain it.

-Once that is done you’re going to add everything else except for the cheese and cook it for just 3 minutes!!
+Once that is done you’re going to add everything else except for the cheese and cook it for just 3 minutes on high pressure!!

 That’s the beauty of cooking in a pressure cooker.

-I used leftover bacon from the day before but if you don’t have that you can cook your diced bacon in with your ground beef and onions and really meld those flavors together!
+- I used leftover bacon from the day before this time.
+If you don’t have that you can cook your diced bacon in with your ground beef and onions to really meld those flavors together!

 Once it’s done you’re going to add most of your cheese and stir until it melts which won’t take long.